Beckenham: Religious sites

 The town has a number of places of worship.
-St. George's Church is the principal parish church, and is in the centre of Beckenham.
-It was extensively rebuilt, at the end of the 19th century, but an earlier building dates back to 1100.
+St. George's Church (W. Gibbs Bartleet, 1885–1887) is the principal parish church, and is in the centre of Beckenham.
+It was extensively rebuilt at the end of the 19th century, but an earlier building dates back to 1100.
 It has a 13th-century lych gate that is thought to be one of the oldest in England.
-The almshouses next to the church go back to 1694.
-There are also three other Anglican churches in the town: All Saints Church; Holy Trinity Church; and St James at Elmers End.
-In addition, there are Methodist and Baptist churches; and the Roman Catholic St Edmund of Canterbury Church.
+The almshouses next to the church date from 1694.